 Paul A. Ainsworth, a director in Sterne Kessler's Trial & Appellate Practice Group, is an experienced intellectual property trial attorney with a practice focused on patent and trade secret disputes in federal district courts, at the U.S. International Trade Commission (ITC), and before the United States Court of Appeals for the Federal Circuit.
 Paul also regularly represents clients in proceedings before the Patent Trial and Appeal Board (PTAB).
-Paul's clients include leading companies in the pharmaceutical, medical devices, chemical manufacturing, consumer products, electronics, and e-commerce industries.
+Paul's clients include leading companies in the pharmaceutical, biopharmaceutical, medical devices, chemical manufacturing, and consumer products industries.

 Paul is particularly well-known for his work in the firm’s award-winning Hatch-Waxman litigation practice.
 From pre-litigation strategy through trial, appeal, and/or settlement, he has led teams on more than twenty patent cases for both innovator and generic drug clients.
 Paul leverages his deep understanding of the IP, regulatory, and business dynamics unique to the pharmaceutical industry to assist his clients in achieving their business objectives.

 Paul is also a leader in the firm’s high-profile ITC practice.
 Section 337 investigations have a well-earned reputation for being fast-paced, high stakes, and unforgiving.
 Paul has skillfully and successfully represented complainants and respondents in investigations involving their most important product markets.

 Paul also has significant experience representing clients, particularly pharmaceutical, biotech, and software companies, in trade secret matters.
 With uncertainty growing around the ability of U.S. patent law to protect IP portfolios, clients turn to Paul for planning and executing effective trade secret strategies to safeguard what is often their most valuable asset.